New Mexico Department of Game and Fish: Share with Wildlife Program

 Location of project: New Mexico

-The Share with Wildlife program of the State of New Mexico's Department of Game and Fish (Agency) will consider projects to conduct habitat enhancement, biological and ecological studies, wildlife rehabilitation, and wildlife education to begin during the second half of fiscal year (FY) 2018 (1 January 2018-31 May 2018).
+The Share with Wildlife program of the State of New Mexico's Department of Game and Fish (Agency) will consider projects to conduct habitat enhancement (habitat), biological and ecological studies (research), wildlife rehabilitation, and wildlife education to begin during the second half of fiscal year (FY) 2020 (1 January 2020-31 May 2020).
 The Share with Wildlife program provides funding to perpetuate the renewable wildlife resource that provides pleasure and recreation to all New Mexicans (7-2-23 NMSA 1978).
 Share with Wildlife focuses on wildlife species that are without other sources of funding and provides for conservation and management efforts in New Mexico that would otherwise be lacking in support.

 Project Topics of Particular Interest